pezra/happy-little-macros/PITCHME.md

 {:+, [context: Elixir, import: Kernel], [3, 2]}
 ```

+Note:
-Notes: `quote` returns the AST representation of the code you pass it.
+`quote` returns the AST representation of the code you pass it.
 For operators it gets a little more complicated.

 ---